phpvms/docs/docs/welcome.md

 ---
-id: intro
+id: welcome
-title: 'Introduction'
+title: 'Welcome'
+slug: /
 hide_title: true
-slug: /
+hide_table_of_contents: true
 ---
+# phpvms - Virtual Airline Management

-Welcome to the phpVMS Docs site! phpVMS is a PHP based application to run and simulate and airline.
+Welcome to the phpvms Docs site! phpvms is a PHP based application to run and simulate and airline.
 It allowed users to register, view flight schedules that you create, and file flight reports.